- Cat7 and Cat8 Ethernet cables might confuse clients in search of a good option to set up their Internet network.

 Yes, if you can afford one and if you’re looking for a next-generation cable.
 If you don’t need such a great speed, a Cat6 or Cat5 cable will do just fine.

 - Is Cat 7 cable good for gaming?

-The Cat7 cable is perfect for gaming applications since it supports a maximum speed of 10 Gbps.
-To explore some more detailed options, check out our best network cables for gaming guide.
+Cat7 is the perfect cable for gaming applications since it supports a maximum speed of 10 Gbps.

 - What’s better CAT 7 or cat 8?